-In addition, it is to be noted that, the Company complies with the provisions of the AFEP-MEDEF Code relating to the remuneration of the executive officers of the company with the following exception relating to the supplementary pension plan,: in some particular circumstances (in case of the death, incapacity or dismissal of the beneficiary, except in case of gross or serious misconduct, after reaching the age of 55 and not followed by any other professional activity) a senior executive officer, although he is no longer an employee of the Group, may still benefit from the supplementary pension plan in force.
-Taking into consideration the circular no. 105/2004 issued by the French Social Security Department on the 8th March 2004, these exceptions are maintained with regard to the following elements:
+In addition, the Company complies with the provisions of the AFEP-MEDEF Code relating to the remuneration of the executive officers with the following exception relating to the supplementary pension plan: in some particular circumstances (in the eventof the death, incapacity or dismissal of the beneficiary, except in case of gross or serious misconduct, after reaching the age of 55 and not followed by any other professional activity) a senior executive officer may still benefit from the supplementary pension plan in effect even though he is no longer an employee of the Group.
+Taking into consideration circular no. 105/2004 issued by the French Social Security Department on March 8, 2004, these exceptions are maintained with regard to the following elements:

-- the current supplementary pension plan may continue to apply on a uniform and identical basis to all the other executive officers also benefiting from this plan without further consequences. - given the seniority of certain beneficiaries of this plan and in light of their successful service throughout these years, it would be unjustified to have them lose the benefit of the pension commitments made by the Company toward them solely because of a departure arising under very special circumstances (death, disability) or occurring shortly before retirement, making it difficult to find further employment (dismissal without gross and serious misconduct, after the age of 55, not followed by any other professional activity).
+- the current supplementary pension plan may continue to apply on a uniform and identical basis to all the other executive officers also benefiting from this plan without further consequences; and - given the seniority of certain beneficiaries of this plan and in light of their service over the years, it would be unjustified for them to lose the benefit of the pension commitments made by the Company solely because of a departure arising under very special circumstances (death, disability) or occurring shortly before retirement, making it difficult to find further employment (dismissal without gross and serious misconduct, after the age of 55, not followed by any other professional activity).

-A detailed description of the compensation paid in 2010 to the Chairman of the Board and to the Chief Executive Officer is set forth in paragraph 14 of the management report.
+A detailed description of the compensation paid in 2011 to the Chairman of the Board and to the Chief Executive Officer is set forth in paragraph 14 of the management report.
 Information relating to deferred severance indemnity and supplementary retirement plan are also included.